Meckel’s Scan for Children

 Someone will start the radiotracer flowing through the IV line.
 The imaging will start

-Ask the doctor if there is anything else you should expect during your child’s Meckel
+Ask the provider if there's anything else you should expect during your child’s Meckel

 What happens after a Meckel scan for a child?